 Decide what your group is agreeing to work on.

 As stakeholders learn more about climate and consider specific assets that may be threatened, individual visions of your broad goals may diverge.
 To keep the scope of your effort manageable, continue returning the focus to the group’s shared interests.

-Do weather and climate represent a threat to assets you value?
+Do weather and climate represent a hazard to assets you value?

 If the results of your explorations suggest that assets or resources your group values are threatened by climate and weather, CONTINUE TO STEP 2.
 If the answer is no, make plans to consider the question again at some point in the future, and develop your answer within the context of any circumstances that have changed.